dgpMakes/minishell/README.md

 # minishell
- Creating a mini shell in C
+ Creating a mini shell in C.